ideletemyself/ideletemyself.github.io/_posts/2017-02-05-pymongo-blog-part2.md

 Overall I'm pretty happy so far with where I'm at.
 I made a few small improvements while watching/listening to the [Superbowl](https://twitter.com/SuperBowl) today.
 Stuff like adding any commenting at all.
 Heh Heh.
 I'm usually better with stuff like that but I was so busy working on the nuts and bolts of it.
 So *usually* I try to comment everywhere possible.
 The list of things left to do is rather long still.
+Like adding all the functionality for the `settings` page where the user will be able to change their email or password if they want to.
 This is a good place to stop for now though.
 I'll be updating this project throughout this week.

 # *To Be Continued...*